a1928375/Disjunction-Construction/README.md

 (4) Escaping The Escape:  Assign to regexp a regular expression for double-quoted string literals that allows for escaped double quotes.
 Hint: Escape " and \.
 Hint: (?: (?: ) ).

 (5) Phone It In:  Suppose we want to recognize phone numbers with or without hyphens.
 The regular expression you give should work for any number of groups of any (non-empty) size, separated by 1 hyphen.
 Each group is [0-9]+.
 Hint: Accept "5" but not "-6"

+(6) Summing Numbers:  Write a procedure called sumnums().
+Your procedure must accept as input a single string.
+Your procedure must output an integer equal to the sum of all integer numbers (one or more digits in sequence) within that string.
+If there are no decimal numbers in the input string, your procedure must return the integer 0.
+The input string will not contain any negative integers.
+Example Input: "hello 2 all of you 44".
+Example Output: 46.
+Hint: int("44") == 44.